pivotal/docs-tap/scst-sign/known-issues.hbs.md

         - name: cosign-key
     ```

-1. Create a pod that matches the pattern in `ClusterImagePolicy` to trigger a verification
+1. Create a pod that matches the pattern in `ClusterImagePolicy` to trigger a verification.

     ```console
     kubectl run cosign \